 Each development phase will be designed to meet the assessed needs of qualifying tenants, and those resident leaseholders and freeholders who will be rehoused in the phase.
-In the event of there being surplus homes in the phase, the units will be offered to residents in later phases based on the hierarchy of criteria below.
+In the event of there being surplus homes in the phase, the units will be offered to residents based on the criteria below.

-- Leaseholders in later phases of the scheme who are downsizing from the unit size as applicable to them as the Resident Homeowners offer. - Leaseholders in later phases of the scheme who are applicable to the unit size as identified for them as the Resident Homeowners offer and have a medical need to move sooner. - Tenants in later phases of the scheme, for whom the unit is the correct size with a medical need. - Leaseholders in later phases of the scheme who are applicable to the unit size as identified for them as the Resident Homeowners offer. - Tenants in later phases of the scheme, for whom the unit is the correct size who are downsizing. - All other tenants in later phases of the scheme, to be allocated as 3.4.
+- Leaseholders and freeholders within the phase who wish to upsize from the unit size as applicable to them as per the Resident Homeowner's offer; - Leaseholders in later phases of the scheme who are downsizing from the unit size as applicable to them as per the Resident Homeowner's offer - Leaseholders in later phases of the scheme who are applicable to the unit size as identified for them as the Resident Homeowners offer and have a medical need to move sooner;

+- Tenants in later phases of the scheme, for whom the unit is the correct size with a medical need; - Leaseholders in later phases of the scheme who are applicable to the unit size as identified for them as the Resident Homeowners offer; - Tenants in later phases of the scheme, for whom the unit is the correct size who are downsizing; - All other tenants in later phases of the scheme, to be allocated as 3.4.

-This applies only to general needs housing.
-Homes designed for wheelchair users will be allocated as 4.6.
+This applies only to general needs housing, homes designed for wheelchair users will be allocated as 3.6.